-You might be familiar with contrails, those wispy strands of clouds made by jet exhaust high in the sky.
+You’re probably familiar with contrails, the wispy strands of clouds made by jet exhaust high in the sky.
 But you might never have seen a hole-punch cloud, sometimes called a fallstreak hole, you’ll be surprised by their strange appearance.
 They look like strange clearings in the cloud cover – clear patches of sky, often with a circular shape.
 Sometimes people report them as UFOs.
-Some thought airplanes created hole-punch clouds – but just how they did it was unclear.
+Airplanes create hole-punch clouds – but just how do thy do it?

 According to weather.com, an altocumulus cloud layer is:

 … composed of small water droplets that are below freezing called ‘supercooled water droplets.’
 If ice crystals can form in the layer of supercooled droplets, they will grow rapidly and shrink or possibly evaporate the droplets completely.